 Krav til studierett

 Lectures and computer labs.

-Normally two hours of lecture, and 4 hours of computer labs per week.
+Normally two hours of lecture, and 2 hours of labs per week.

 - Assignments that must be completed and approved.

 Approved compulsory requirements are valid for the two following semesters.

 - Written exam (3 hours): 60% of the total grade